19th December 2019

 1. Who said technology doesn’t belong in the bedroom?

 It’s no secret that the bright light emitted from computer screens, smartphones, and eReaders can be detrimental to sleep by inhibiting the production of melatonin, and should therefore be avoided before you head to sleep.
-However, introducing some of the latest in sleep technology to your bedroom could be the trick to getting your best night’s sleep in 2020.
+However, introducing some of the latest in sleep technology to your bedroom could be the trick to getting your best night’s sleep.
 From smart alarm clocks that wake you gently with light, to wearable sleep trackers that provide an overall assessment of sleep state, investing in some of the latest sleep gadgets could see a noticeable improvement in your sleep health.

 2. Consider your late night snacks